 First of all you’ll need to know what all those buttons and camera functions do; but don’t worry – it’s not as daunting as it looks.
 Together we’ll go through the most important features and have you up and running in no time.

-If I’d known these three magical things when I first started out as a photographer I’d have improved a lot faster.
-We’ll get straight on to these concepts from the very beginning, meaning you’ll progress faster than I did.
+Knowing (and remembering) these three magical secrets will help you improve your photography a lot faster.
+We’ll get straight on to these concepts from the very beginning, meaning you’ll progress faster than the Coronavirus.

 What Photo Equipment to Use